-As a father of four and grandfather of six (with number seven on the way!), I know the importance of quality local schools.
+As a father of four and grandfather of seven, I know the importance of quality local schools.
 I will prioritize education funding because every child deserves to receive a valuable education, and our students and teachers deserve the resources they need to excel in the classroom.

 I am passionate about our rural communities - And small towns like ours are vital to Wisconsin’s economy.
 To maintain our small-town way of life, I will advocate on behalf of our local farms and small businesses to ensure job growth here, and not just in big cities.

 The state legislature needs to continue holding the line on property and income taxes, and work diligently to ensure that our hard-earned tax dollars are being spent wisely in Madison.
 Making ends meet can be difficult - especially on a fixed-income - and your government shouldn’t make that any harder.